Rock Hall Updates

 Your Museum Experience

 Our current special exhibit, Play It Loud: The Instruments of Rock & Roll has been extended through the end of the year.
-It is available to view with general admission and is located on floors 0, 4 and 5.
+It is available to view with general admission and is located on levels 0, 4, 5 and 6.

 The Power of Rock Experience on level 3 as part of our Hall of Fame floor is open and included with daily admission.